Home Page

 Extract from...
 JOE HOLBROOKE - BRITISH COMPOSER by Rob Barnett.

-Joeseph Holbrooke ...In June 1896 he made his solo piano debut at St James' Hall and later the same year joined various music troupes touring the United Kingdom.
+the same year joined various music troupes touring the United Kingdom.

-Right - The Arthur Lloyd Song Book detailing songs in the concert and reviews by the press.
+Right - Joeseph Holbrooke.
+And The Arthur Lloyd Song Book detailing songs in the concert and reviews by the press.
 A Repertoire of the Legitimate, Veritable, and Popular Comic Songs, sung by Arthur Lloyd before His Royal Highness The Prince Of Wales, The Nobility, and Gentry at St. James's Hall, & his popular concerts throughout Great Britain and Ireland, kindly sent in by Pat Wheatley - Click for details.

-Notice for Arthur Lloyd and his 'Two Hours' Genuine Fun' at the St. James's Hall, Liverpool - From the Liverpool Mercury of 1870 - Courtesy Brent Fernandez.
+A Bill for Arthur Lloyd and his 'Two Hours' Genuine Fun' at the St. James's Hall, Liverpool

-The Evening News, December 27, 1873
+The Evening News, December

 MR ARTHUR LLOYD'S CONCERT PARTY will make a return visit to the Temperance Hall, and two hours' genuine fun are sure to be obtained, for he must be a misanthrope indeed who cannot enjoy a laugh at Mr Lloyd's inimitable songs and impersonations.